-Opening a savings account in a child’s name may seem like a great way to give Junior a head start on a lifetime of thrift.
-However, it can come back to haunt families, especially when college years roll around.In fact, choosing the wrong savings vehicle for your children's future cash could cost them thousands in avoidable taxes and missed financial aid.
+Opening a savings account in a child’s name may seem like a really smart move, a way to give a little one a head start on a lifetime of thrift.
+However, it’s a decision that you might come to regret when college years approach.

-- 529 college plans.
+529 college plans

-529 college plansOne popular method is to save for college through a college savings plan.
+One popular way is to save for college through a college savings plan.

 “The gains on the accounts are tax-deferred, and once the funds are used to pay for qualified tuition expenses, parents will never pay taxes on those funds,” he says.